 Bonuses & Fees

-Upon meeting the $3,000 minimum spending, you’ll have earned at least 71,000 Bonvoy points (taking into account the 6,000 points earned on your spending).
-To give you an idea of what 71,000 points within the Marriott Bonvoy program can get you:
+Upon meeting the main spending requirement, you’ll have earned at least 70,000 Bonvoy points.
+To give you an idea of what 70,000 points within the Marriott Bonvoy program can get you:

 Those are just a few examples that come to mind, and you could also mix and match the options that best suit your needs.